 Local anaesthesia is used in many dermatological procedures, surgical operations, and dental procedures.
 The aim is to minimise pain so that procedures can be conducted as efficiently and comfortably as possible.

-Local anaesthetics are categorised into 2 different classes based on their structure.
-Para-aminobenzoic acid (PABA) based anaesthetics are known as esters, and non-PABA based anaesthetics are amide local anaesthetics .
+Local anaesthetics are categorised into two different classes based on their structure: para-aminobenzoic acid (PABA)–based anaesthetics known as esters and non-PABA-based anaesthetics referred to as amide local anaesthetics .

 Ester local anaesthetics include:

 Amide local anaesthetics include:

-Each group is available in a variety of formulations including ointments, patches, and injections.
+Both ester and amide local anaesthetics are available in a variety of formulations, including ointments, patches, and injections.

 Lignocaine (lidocaine) is the most commonly used anaesthetic in the surgical setting.
 It is effective, acts rapidly and is relatively free from toxicity and sensitivity.
-It is available in many different forms including topical application (eg, EMLA® Cream and patches), and solutions for injection.
-It is frequently combined with adrenaline (epinephrine) to prolong the duration of anaesthesia, reduce associated bleeding and increase intensity of the blockade through reduction of absorption.
+It is available in many different forms, including topical applications (eg, EMLA® Cream and patches) and solutions for injection.
+It is frequently combined with adrenaline (epinephrine) to prolong the duration of anaesthesia, reduce associated bleeding, and increase the intensity of the nerve blockade through the reduction of systemic absorption.

-The maximum dose of lignocaine varies based on the area and vascularity being anaesthetised and the condition of the patient.
+The maximum dose of lignocaine varies based on the area and vascularity of the skin being anaesthetised and the condition of the patient.
 A higher dose may be used if lignocaine and adrenaline are being used.

 For cutaneous infiltration, the maximum dose without adrenaline is 3 mg/kg .

 Local anaesthetics are well tolerated, and when used appropriately, have minimal side effects.
 Local side effects include temporary stinging, burning, and bruising secondary to the injection.

 The symptoms and signs of local anaesthetic systemic toxicity are grouped into central nervous system (CNS) and cardiac toxicity .
 Initial CNS symptoms are a result of excitation, and can include: